sumin-Ma/GALAMOST/docs/_build/html/_sources/module-polymerization.rst.txt

 .. py:class:: DePolymerization(all_info, T, seed)

-   initializes an object of depolymerization with system information, temperature, and RNG seed.
+   The constructor of an object of depolymerization.

    :param AllInfo all_info: The system information.
    :param float T: The temperature.